-You will not be let down by its laminated carbon core blade’s precision.
-If you have never carved with a mora knife that is a crying shame.
+You will not be let down by its laminated carbon core blade’s precision if you have never carved with a mora knife that is a crying shame.
 However, it’s never too late because you can start with this one here.
 You never have to be worried about it not performing well on tight curves and its general maneuverability.

-It is very satisfying to feel the 106 cut through larger fractions of wood with ease and hardly any tension.
+It is very satisfying to feel the 106 cuts through more significant fractions of wood with ease and hardly any tension.
 Although you’ll need to hone the blade to maintain edge retention, it does not need honing as often as other knives due to the blade’s superior toughness and edge resiliency.

 The only quality that varies among all Mora knives, besides blade length, is the handle, which the basic mora and the 105 have different handles than the traditional oiled birch spindle-shaped one that the mora 106 has.

 Blade Strength and Stability

 Here we are looking at the tang of the knife.
 The tang of a knife refers to the blade length, not just the part of the blade you see, but what you don’t see inside the handle.
 The good thing is that this knife has a long blade, and the tang is also deep.

 Most common types of Woodworking Knives

-Woodcarving can be as simple or as complex as the project requires, or as the carver cares to make it.
-An amazing amount of work can be done on small basswood carvings with just a chip-carving knife.
-Add a few gouges and your range of carving possibilities increases.
+Woodcarving can be as straightforward or complex as the project requires, or the carver cares to make it.
+You can do a fantastic amount of work on small basswood carvings with just a chip-carving knife and add a few gouges, and your range of carving possibilities increases.

 Chip Carving Knife

 Probably the first tool a wood carver starts with is a knife, and its primary use is for whittling and chip carving.
-A chip carving knife has a blade about 1 1/2″ long, and has a handle designed to fit comfortably in the hand.
+A chip carving knife has a blade about 1 1/2″ long and has a handle designed to fit comfortably in hand.